IDE Integration with SpecFact CLI

 - Creates/updates VS Code settings if needed

-- Makes slash commands available in your IDE
+- Makes slash commands or grouped AI skills available in your IDE

 - Optionally installs required packages for contract enhancement (if